static-frame/static-frame/doc/source/intro.rst

 StaticFrame does not aspire to be an all-in-one framework for all aspects of data processing and visualization.
 StaticFrame focuses on providing efficient and powerful data structures with consistent, clear, and stable interfaces.

 StaticFrame aspires to have comparable or better performance than Pandas.
-While this is already the case for many core operations (See :ref:`performance`), some important functions are far more performant in Pandas (such as reading delimited text files via ``pd.read_csv``).
+While this is already the case for some core operations (See :ref:`performance`), some important functions are far more performant in Pandas (such as reading delimited text files via ``pd.read_csv``).
 StaticFrame provides easy conversion to and from Pandas to bridge needed functionality or performance.

 StaticFrame does not implement its own types or numeric computation routines, relying entirely on NumPy.
 NumPy offers desirable stability in performance and interface.
 For working with SciPy and related tools, StaticFrame exposes easy access to NumPy arrays.